shakebugs/shake-docs/docs/android/installation.md

 ## Create a new app on Dashboard

-Visit your [Shake Dashboard](https://app.shakebugs.com) and add a new Native Android app by clicking the _Add new app_ button or from _Top navbar → App → ... → Add new app_.
+Visit your [Shake Dashboard](https://app.shakebugs.com) and add a new Native Android app by clicking the _+_ button in the sidebar.
 Once you're done, you're ready to proceed with the steps below.

 ## Add Shake dependency to your app-level build.gradle file